Rodrygo stretchered off to leave Real Madrid sweating on potential hamstring injury | Goal.com

 Any potential injury to the teenager likely compounds Zinedine Zidane's frustrations in regards to the left flank of his attack, with Eden Hazard only just returned to the matchday squad from another spell on the sidelines of his own.

-Rodrygo has stepped up in the Belgian's absence this season but has otherwise faced mostly limited opportunities for first-team action, frequently instead pulling on the shirt of the club's Castilla outfit.
+Rodrygo has stepped up in the Belgian's absence this season but has otherwise faced mostly limited opportunities for first-team action, starting just seven total games this season.

-Speculation had linked him this month to a potential move in the new year, with both Arsenal and Inter linked with potential bids for his services, with Madrid preferring a loan move for the Brazil international.
+Speculation had linked him this month to a potential loan move in the new year, with both Arsenal and Inter linked with potential bids for his services.

-However, any prolonged injury lay-off would both scupper plans for the attacker to find regular minutes further afield, while limiting Madrid's options in the market too.
+However, any prolonged injury lay-off would both scupper plans for the attacker to find regular minutes further afield and limit Madrid's options in the market too.

 The former Santos starlet - who topped Goal's NxGn rankings last term - previously missed the start of the 2019-20 campaign with a hamstring problem, leaving him sidelined for a month as the club began their pursuit of ultimate domestic success.

-However, he ultimately emerged as a regular fixture within Zidane's squad across the subsequent term, notching up over a dozen-and-a-half first team appearances as Los Blancos claimed silverware in La Liga for the first time since 2017.
+However, he ultimately emerged as a regular fixture within Zidane's squad across the season, notching 25 first-team appearances as Los Blancos claimed silverware in La Liga for the first time since 2017.